RakV1342/test-markdown/README.md

 ADD: prom-k8s targets page

-Configuring Netscaler Metrics Exporter for Ingress Device
+Configuring Netscaler Metrics Exporter
 ---
-This section describes how to integrate the Netscaler Metrics Exporter with the VPX or CPX ingress device.
+This section describes how to integrate the Netscaler Metrics Exporter with the VPX/CPX ingress or CPX-EW devices.

 <details>
 <summary>VPX Ingress Device</summary>
 <br>

-To monitor a VPX device, the netscaler metrics exporter will be run as a pod within the kubernetes cluster and the arguments fed to it will point to the IP of the VPX ingress device.
-The yaml file to deploy such an exporter is given below;
+To monitor an ingress VPX device, the netscaler-metrics-exporter will be run as a pod within the kubernetes cluster.
+The IP of the VPX ingress device will be provided as an argument to the exporter.
+An example yaml file to deploy such an exporter is given below;

 ```
 apiVersion: v1